weaviate/weaviate-io/developers/weaviate/api/rest/objects.md

 <details>
   <summary>Getting a data object without a class name is deprecated</summary>

-The following syntax deprecated.
+The following syntax is deprecated.
 It is only available for backward compatibility.

 ```bash
 GET /v1/objects/{id}